July 25, 2012

 “chose to live at the limits of her infinite and boundless mind.”

-From my view, she was on the move as she passionately connected folks in the Chicago arts scene.
+I saw a woman who wore wigs; sometimes, I would see her with a cane.
+I thought because she was fashionably slim, she was a stylish fashionista.
+I saw an exotic beauty who was Hollywood-bound.
+She spoke slowly and moved deliberately.
+I decided it was a Midwestern drawl and her artsy way.
+From my view, she was on the move as she passionately connected with folks in the Chicago arts scene.
 I knew she wouldn’t be with us for long, for she was onto bigger and better things, I decided.
 Nevertheless, I was grateful for knowing her even at this moment.

-She mentioned she’d be working on a project that she wasn’t liberty to speak of yet, but I knew of the players quite well, and I’d be the first to know.
-I wasn’t surprised at her moves but rather that I could nail the timing so accurately.
-She then said I’m paraphrasing;
+She mentioned she’d be working on a project that she wasn’t at liberty to speak of yet, but I knew the players quite well and was the first to know.

 “not bad for a woman who was recovering from brain surgery when I first met you.”